1963 Rambler Classic was more of a compact than an intermediate

 1963 Rambler’s slight downsizing had a big weakness

-The new teardrop styling looked more modern but resulted in a much smaller trunk.
-Whereas the previous-generation senior Rambler had as much as 22.5 cubic feet of cargo capacity, the 1963 model had only 13.7 cubic feet — which was less than the Valiant’s 14.1 cubic feet.
+From a practical standpoint the Classic’s biggest problem was its teardrop styling.
+It looked sleek but resulted in a much smaller trunk.
+Whereas the previous-generation models had as much as 22.5 cubic feet of cargo capacity, the 1963 model had only 13.7 cubic feet — which was less than the Valiant’s 14.1 cubic feet.

 The small trunk arguably undercut the Classic’s practicality as a family car.
 Thus, it wasn’t surprising that a 1965 reskinning included a boxier rear end that upped cargo capacity to 15.2 cubic feet.
 However, that was still less than that of the intermediate Chevrolet Chevelle — 16.9 cubic feet.
 The problem wasn’t fully fixed until a bigger redesign in 1967, when trunk space grew to 18.2 cubic feet.